|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Meanwhile, as shown on the INZEM Web Page, due to repeated political delays by both the federal and provincial governments it is now impossible for Canada to meet its Paris Accord target for 2030, even without the Trans-Mountain Pipeline.
 The single recent positive step was the US election of president Joe Biden, who in January 2021 stopped further work on the Keystone pipeline.

 Canada has the highest CO2 emissions per capita in the world.
 How can Canadians reasonably expect other countries to comply with or exceed Paris Accord targets when Canadian political leaders are totally unwilling to implement the measures necessary for Canada to achieve its own Paris Accord targets?
-The time has come for Canadian voters to throw out of office all elected politicians who are not prepared to be face the full extent of the CO2 problem.
+The time has come for Canadian voters to throw out of office its elected politicians who are not prepared to address the full extent of the CO2 problem.
 These politicians presently include but are not limited to Justin Trudeau, Erin O'Toole, Doug Ford and Jason Kenny.
 These politicians are all hogs feeding at the fossil fuel trough.
-They have available to them economically viable, sustainable and dependable non-fossil energy supply alternatives which they refuse to promote or adopt.
+They have available to them an economically viable, sustainable and dependable non-fossil energy supply alternative known as fuel sustainable liquid sodium cooled Fast Neutron Reactors (FNRs) which they refuse to promote or adopt.

 |1.
 Personal Impact||2.
 Global Warming Explanation|